 Swedavia's investment properties are recognised at cost.
 The properties are measured to determine their fair value, i.e. their estimated market value.
-The portfolio of investment properties is measured annually in conjunc-
+The portfolio of investment properties is measured annually in conjunction with year-end closing.
+Measurement is made either by external independent appraisers or through internal valuation.
+An external valuation was carried out in conjunction with the 2024 annual accounts.

 The valuation of properties is based on the cash flows the asset is expected to generate, discounting net operating profit.
-To estimate net operating profit, estimates are made of inflation, rents, vacancies, and operating and maintenance costs.
+To estimate net operating profit, estimates are made of inflation, rents, vacancies. and operating and maintenance costs.
 The value of the property is based on the expected cash flows of each property appraised over the next ten years.
 For properties with a lease on premises or land longer than ten years, the calculations have been extended.
 For the last year of the calculation period, a residual value is calculated, which shall constitute an estimated market value at that time.
 The information used to determine the fair value of the investment properties is classified as Level 3 which means that the fair value of the investment properties cannot be directly attributed to observable market data.
 Fair value has decreased by SEK 16 M from SEK 1,369 M to SEK 1,353 M.